intrepidcs/neoobd2_sdk/docs/neoobd2_dev/readme/OBD2DEV_WIFI_DEVELOP_FIRST_AZURE_APP_GUIDE.md

 	The ISM API glue codes and library are now all integrated into the project, but they are not actually being executed as we have not added any codes that exercise the library.
 Next, we will add codes to enable vehicle network communication.
 This will allow you to receive and transmit CAN messages from the project.
 Furthermore, we will add codes to forward the CAN data to AWS IoT Core and transmit data received from AWS IoT Core in a CAN message.

-## Add Codes to Facilitate CAN Rx and Tx with AWS IoT Core
+## Add Codes to Facilitate CAN Rx and Tx with Azure IoT Hub

 1. From the project explorer, open the **aws_iot.syscfg** file.
 From the menu window that pops up, delete the following peripherals.
 	- SPI